 As noted above, the Company's executive compensation program reflects a mix of objective financial performance measures that seek to balance both the Company's long- and near-term objectives.
-As a result, the Company's financial performance measures will not specifically align with compensation that is actually paid (as computed in accordance with Item 402(v) of Regulation S-K, the Company is providing the following descriptions of the relationships between information presented in the Pay versus Performance table.
+As a result, the Company's financial performance measures will not specifically align with compensation that is actually paid (as computed in accordance with Item 402(v) of Regulation S-K) for a particular year.
+In accordance with Item 402(v) of Regulation S-K, the Company is providing the following descriptions of the relationships between information presented in the Pay versus Performance table.